Urban and Architectural History of Venice, Italy

 Creating Buildable Land and Growing the City Together

 The Venetians discovered that if they dredged the canals, making them more navigable by small boats or gondolas, they could use the excavated muck to add land mass to the existing islands.
-This was important for them to grow the buildable area of their city as the population grew.
+By adding land mass to the island, they could grow the buildable area of the city and facilitate population growth.

 As Venice continued to grow, the individual islands of the archipelago began to grow together.
 Each island had been a separate parish and established its self-sufficiency.
 Over time, the citizens would drain and rebuild the earth to gain more buildable land, leaving only the canals.
 In 1346, a map of Venice was produced, which shows the individual islands grown together to form a single land mass with canals that show where the landmasses grew together.